fli-iam/shanoir-ng/README.md

 * The latest _stable version_ of Shanoir-NG is on branch `master`
 * The latest _development version_ of Shanoir-NG is on branch `develop`

-### Cloning the Shanoir-NG repository

-1. Clone the shanoir-ng repository
-2. Go into the shanoir-downloader subfolder (it should be empty)
-3. Initialise the shanoir-downloader submodule:
-  - `git submodule init` to initialize your local configuration file
-  - `git submodule update` to fetch all the data from shanoir and check out the appropriate commit listed in `shanoir_downloader`

-Then the shanoir-downloader project can be simply managed as a normal git repo (as if it were a separated project)  meaning that once you are in the shanoir-downloader/ folder, you can just `git pull` to get the latest changes, and commit some changes.

 ## Contributing

 There are  two main ways to contribute to Shanoir-NG